 UF Loyal celebrates donors whose annual investments strengthen the university and enrich the experiences of our students and faculty.

-is instrumental in fueling our growing campus community and programs.
+Annual giving is instrumental in fueling our growing campus community and programs.
 UF Loyal donors provide vital resources that allow the university to push boundaries in pursuit of innovation and excellence.

-More than 25,000 donor households are UF Loyal, 12 of which have given for 50 years or more!
+More than 25,000 donor households are UF Loyal, 12 of which have given for 50 years or more.

 You truly play an active role in the future of UF and the success of all those we serve!